Who Was Katharine Graham?

 On September 20, 1963, Graham was elected president of the Washington Post Company.
 She'd never planned for such a job, but her husband, publisher Phil Graham, had recently committed suicide.
 Taking charge of the business meant Graham could eventually pass it along to her children.

 Her new role wasn't an easy one for Graham, as she felt ill-prepared and nervous — so much that she found herself working on how best to say, "Merry Christmas" before an office holiday party.
-Yet though she lacked training, the Post had been a part of Graham's life since her father purchased the paper at a bankruptcy auction in 1933.
+Yet though she lacked training, the Post had been a part of Graham's life since her father bought the paper at a bankruptcy auction in 1933.
 She'd also worked for the publication in different capacities, including stints in the editorial and circulation departments.

 Working with Ben Bradlee